snejugal/attheme-js/readme.md

 */
 ```

-For API documentation and tools `attheme-js` provides out of the box, please see [the documentation section on our Wiki][documentation].
+For the API documentation and tools `attheme-js` provides out of the box, please see [the documentation section on our Wiki][documentation].

 [documentation]: https://github.com/SnejUgal/attheme-js/wiki/Documentation
 [migration]: https://github.com/SnejUgal/attheme-js/wiki/Migration